jsspencer/testcode/docs/userconfig.rst

     Path to program to use to extract data from test and benchmark output.
     No default.
 launch_parallel [string]
-    Command used to run the test program in parallel.
-Default: mpirun. run_cmd_template [string]
+    Command template used to run the test program in parallel.  tc.nprocs is replaced with the number of processors a test uses (see run_cmd_template).
+    If tc.nprocs does not appear, then testcode has no control over the number of processors a test is run on.
+Default: mpirun -np tc.nprocs. run_cmd_template [string]
     Template of command used to run the program on the test with the following substitutions made: